EltonRuan/codeignitersimplecrud/README.md

 <p>CodeIgniter is a powerful PHP framework designed for developers who need a simple and elegant toolkit to build full-featured web applications.
 Known for its speed and small footprint, CodeIgniter provides a rich set of libraries and helpers for common tasks, making development faster and more efficient.</p>
 <img src="https://skillicons.dev/icons?i=php,&perline=20" />

+## About This Project

+This project is a simple blog system built using CodeIgniter, designed to demonstrate CRUD (Create, Read, Update, Delete) operations in a clean and easy-to-understand way.
+It serves as a learning resource for developers who want to understand the basics of how MVC frameworks work, how to interact with databases, and how to manage routes and views efficiently using CodeIgniter.

+The goal is to provide a solid foundation for beginners, or a quick-start template for those who want to expand it into something bigger.

 ## Features

 - **Create a Post**: Allows users to create new posts by providing a title and content.